 Wall Street: Villain Gordon Gekko famously asserts, "Greed, for a lack of a better word, is good."
-Greed is basically ambition of a certain sort.
+In a World where money is power, greed is ambition.

 The "darkest" of the four houses in Harry Potter, Slytherin, has ambition and cunning as its main valued qualities.
-Although being in Slytherin does not guarantee you'll become evil (Merlin studied there, for instance), the house gets a terrible rap because most if not all wizards who did turn to evil have studied there - so while a predominantly cunning and ambitious mind is not a guarantee of villainy, it is a prerequisite for it.
+Although being in Slytherin does not guarantee you'll become evil (Merlin studied there, for instance, and Slughorn was an okay guy), the house gets a terrible rap because most if not all wizards who did turn to evil have studied there - so while a predominantly cunning and ambitious mind is not a guarantee of villainy, it is a prerequisite for it.

-Also, Percy's ambition and devotion to the Ministry set him at odds with the rest of his family.
+Also, Percy's ambition and devotion to the Ministry (despite being a Gryffindor) set him at odds with the rest of his family.

 Averted several times in the Honor Harrington novels.
 The titular character herself spends much of the first book being ambitious about future rank.
 Storm from the Shadows plays it straight in regards to most Solarian League Naval personnel, with Battle Fleet having centuries of naval service in each family with characters with ambition to be like their last 10 forefathers and be important Battle fleet Admirals.
 Because of their ambition and pride, they also get the Idiot Ball and see nothing wrong with having had no major battles in 300 years nor a tiny R&D budget with no major upgrades in the last century.